 special stain

-Periodic acid Schiff plus diastase (PAS-D)
+What is periodic acid Schiff plus diastase (PAS-D)?

 Periodic acid Schiff plus diastase or PAS-D is a special stain with various uses by pathologists.
 It is typically used in combination with the routine hematoxylin and eosin (H&E) stained slide.
 Common uses for PAS-D include: Intracellular mucin: PAS-D can help a pathologist differentiate between glycogen and mucin.
 When a PAS-D-stained slide is examined under …